Organising a large scale event

 - We encourage you to produce a brief report on the benefits, impacts and any lessons learned and to share it with us.

-Details of events that have been notified to us for 2017 can be found here.
+Details of forthcoming large scale recreational events can be found here.